Affidavit: Coach seen at bar before fatal hit-and-run

 In addition, the indictment states that Guerra “intentionally and knowingly alter an object, to-wit: a motor vehicle, with intent to impair its verity and availability as evidence in any subsequent investigation or official proceeding related to the offense.”

 According to court documents, Guerra will be arraigned on the charges Jan.
-12, 2022 before 107th state District Judge Benjamin Euresti Jr. He was initially arraigned on the charges before Eloy Cano, Cameron County Justice of the Peace Pct.
-5, Place 2., on Dec.
+12, 2022 before state District Judge Benjamin Euresti Jr. He was initially arraigned on the charges before Eloy Cano, Cameron County Justice of the Peace, on Dec.
 1, 2021.

 Guerra is accused of driving over Robin Lee Hernandez, 37, who was walking along the roadway in La Feria.